What the Future Must Look Like for Kids in 2021

-Educators, students, policymakers, activists, and entrepreneurs reflect on a tumultuous year as they prepare for the new year.
+Educators, students, policymakers, activists, and entrepreneurs reflect on a tumultuous year as they prepare for what's next.

 “For the rest of my seventh grade year, and at the beginning of my eighth grade year, I will not be at the school.
 And I probably won't get to say goodbye to my seventh grade teachers and interact with anyone.
 So I just want to get things done and not leave anything behind,” she said over a Zoom call from her home in Nashville.